BarbieCue/ktgen/README.md

 ## Course definition

-As mentioned above, you define your course with the `course_definition.ktgen` file.
+As mentioned above, the `course_definition.ktgen` file describes your course.
 The following format applies here.